Buy Northern Sea Oats Grass Online

 Northern Sea Oats Care

-Northern Sea Oats (Chasmanthium latifoilum) is an easy-to-care-for plant that is tolerant of most soil types and loves moist conditions.
+Northern Sea Oats (Chasmanthium latifoilum) is an easy-to-care-for ornamental grass that is tolerant of most soil types and loves moist conditions.
 It’s native to the US in hardiness zones 5-8, so you can be confident that the plant with thrive if you can provide it with everything it needs!

 A single plant can grow up to 5 feet tall and 1.5 wide, but it spreads as it grows and can fill up an entire area if you let it.
 It looks beautiful when several plants cover an area because the seed heads will blow in the breeze.